Porn actor Ron Jeremy mentally incompetent to stand trial for rape - ExBulletin

 Porn actor Ron Jeremy mentally incompetent to stand trial for rape

-Superior Court Judge Ronald S. Harris told a hearing that after reviewing reports from prosecutors and Jeremy’s defense, he is in “incurable neurocognitive decline” from which he is unlikely to recover. hand over.
+Superior Court Judge Ronald S. Harris told a hearing that after reviewing reports from prosecutors and Jeremys’ defense, he is in incurable neurocognitive decline from which he is unlikely to recover.

 Prosecutors have asked that he be periodically reassessed.